 Exciting times!
-For a limited time only, Ratesetter are offering you (new customers) a £100 bonus when you invest £1,000+ for a year.
+For a limited time only, Ratesetter is offering you (new customers) a £100 bonus when you invest £1,000+ for a year.
 You can grab this cracking offer by using my special RateSetter Link.
 Note that this bonus offer is paid for by RateSetter and does not affect your returns at all.
 For full disclosure, The Humble Penny also gets a small commission if you invest through our link.

 The below review contains my opinion only and is written to be balanced and completely objective.
 I’d also like to point out that I am writing this as an investor in RateSetter myself.

 I previously introduced you to how to invest through peer-to-peer lending as an alternative to holding cash, although with more risk and potentially more returns.

 With the current returns on cash at historic lows, it is worth considering as sensibly as possible, what other options could be available for a return.

 As you’ll learn below, peer-to-peer (P2P) investing does not come without its risk warnings.

 However, the asset class is growing in popularity and continues to deliver healthier returns than I am currently getting in a savings account.

 RateSetter is a UK company and was founded in 2010 to give people the opportunity to make more money on their money.

 It is FCA regulated and its platform offers you the opportunity to lend money as an investor for a return over a period of time.
 They also have a borrowing arm of the business.

 So far, RateSetter investors (circa 96% are individuals) have lent over £2.5billion and earned over £100m in interest.